dancl6/EventUniverse/README.md

 # Event Universe
-## Developed by Tanuj Jain, Dan Lyons and David Stahl
+## Developed in partnership with Tanuj Jain, Dan Lyons and David Stahl

 Description:
 -----------